Private Frank Albert Mcleod

 FAMILY LIFE

 Frank Albert McLeod was born in Murwillumbah in 1894 son of Robert & Annie Eliza (Laver) McLeod.
-He was one of 6 children.
+According to NSWBDM he was one of 6 children.
 The McLeod family had lived in Dungay for many years and Frank’s mother, Annie, is listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district

 Frank was single farmer, eager to do his bit.
 He travelled to Brisbane on 24th January 1916 to complete his application which showed his next of kin as his mother, Annie, of Dungay Creek.
 He had attended 2 years compulsory training out of the Murwillumbah area.